abhidsm/coding-challenge/README.md

 Due to time constraints couldn't complete the following:
 - Add participants endpoints.
+- Filter projects in the fetch API
+- Pagination on fetch API
 - Cover all the test scenarios.
 - Multi stage docker build for caching.
 - Caching on the employee API fetch
+- App Key authentication for APIs

 * Areas of Improvements